 These Be an Angel donors earn their wings

 Generous readers of the The Morning Call continue to donate money and items to local nonprofits in the newspaper's 17th annual Be an Angel campaign.
-America on Wheels Museum in Allentown received monetary donations from Marilyn and Gordon Barry of Allentown and Tom and Linda Merkel of Bethlehem .
+Mercy School for Special Learning, Allentown, received Civic Theatre of Allentown film ticket vouchers from Donald Hower of Allentown; a Little Tykes Cape Cottage from Julien Pail of Northampton; tickets to the AHL All-Star game including the tailgate party and skills competition from Pat Foster of Easton; and a Giant gasoline gift card from an anonymous donor .

 Start the conversation, or Read more at The Morning Call.